planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 ### Defend

 A last-ditch attempt to save your skin by reducing the damage from a successful incoming Attack.
 This takes the form of blocking, parrying, or dodging -- whichever would be more effective or narratively sensible.
-Check Poise vs. the attacker's Nature.
+Check POISE vs. the attacker's NATURE.
 If successful, raise Soak by two against that Attack, plus one for every Edge.
 Even a failed Defend raises Soak by one.

 Defend must be the very next Action after the original Attack, one cannot wait until later in the Round.
 This can "undo" the effect of what would otherwise have been a Felling blow.
 It can also interrupt Initiative to defend an ally in the same Zone, replacing them as the target.

-**Check:** Poise vs. Nature
+**Check:** POISE vs. NATURE

 {: .outcomes }